ibm-cloud-docs/storage-scale/generating-plan.md

 After you've successfully generated a plan, you can begin [Applying a plan](/docs/storage-scale?topic=storage-scale-applying-plan&interface=ui) to deploy your {{site.data.keyword.cloud_notm}} resources to build a {{site.data.keyword.scale_short}} cluster instance.

-## Generating a plan using the CLI
+## Generating a plan by using the CLI
 {: #generate-plan-cli}
 {: cli}